Feyerabend/cc/ch04/sec4.7/display/README.md

 1. *Setup*: Attach to a Pico with headers.
 No soldering needed if prepped.

-2. *Software*: Flash Pimoroni’s MicroPython UF2 (from their GitHub).
+2. *Software*: Flash Pimoroni's MicroPython UF2 (from their GitHub).
 Basic example:
    ```python
    from picodisplay import PicoDisplay
    import time